 Hostinger offers DDoS protection, server-wide firewalls, and BitNinja security.
 You also get weekly backups on all plans, so you can always restore a previous version of your website if needed.

-Also, A2’s Perpetual Security Initiative includes server software on all plans that ensures the most up-to-date Linux security and malware protection.
+Also, A2 Hosting’s Perpetual Security Initiative includes server software on all plans that ensures the most up-to-date Linux security and malware protection.

-The downside with A2 Hosting is that automated backups are not included in the Startup plan, but you can schedule your own backups using cPanel without having to upgrade to a more expensive plan.
+The drawback of A2 Hosting is that the Startup plan does not include automated backups.
+However, you can schedule your own backups using cPanel without the need to upgrade to a pricier plan.

 Don’t Expect Much from Either Hostinger or A2 Hosting

 Both Hostinger and A2 Hosting offer 24/7 customer support.
-With Hostinger, you can get support through live chat, while A2 also gives you the option to get in touch through phone or tickets.
+With Hostinger, you can get support through live chat and email, while A2 Hosting also gives you the option to get in touch through phone or tickets.

 Unfortunately, one problem with both hosts is that an agent isn’t always available.
 Sometimes, it can take several hours to get an answer, which means that you have to comb through a knowledge base to find a “quick” solution.